 There are many North Carolina laws that define and prohibit sex crimes involving children.
 Depending on the allegations, you could face charges of forcible rape, statutory rape, statutory sexual offense, or indecent liberties with a minor.
 Certain crimes require the prosecutor to prove that you engaged in sexual intercourse with the minor.
 Other crimes, including indecent liberties with a minor, do not require intercourse and encompass other forms of sexual contact.
 For any sex crime, especially those involving children, you will face a lengthy term of imprisonment, sex offender registration, and other collateral consequences.
+If you’ve been accused of indecent liberties with a minor, schedule a free initial consultation with our Charlotte lawyers by calling (980) 237-4579.

 If you have been charged with engaging in unlawful sexual conduct with a minor in Charlotte, NC, call a sex crimes lawyer at Randall & Stump, PLLC.
 We are here to thoroughly investigate the allegations and determine your strongest possible defenses.
 We will fight hard to obtain the best possible outcome in your case.
 Contact us today at (980) 237-4579 to schedule a free and confidential evaluation of your case.